Qabel/qabel-accounting/README.md

 	./manage.py migrate

+Configure the AWS account as shown in the [Boto 3 docs](https://boto3.readthedocs.org/en/latest/guide/quickstart.html#configuration)

 ## Running tests

 The tests are run by the py.test framework.
 You can choose which browser you want to use for the functional tests.